 No SAG mill testing (e.g.) JK Drop weight or SMC tests were included in the program, nor indeed any Bond rod mill work index tests.
-The QP has used some industry benchmarks and approximations in setting appropriate SAG mill design criteria (see Section 17.2.3) and recommends that these additional comminution tests be a high priority for the next stage of testwork.
+Some industry standard benchmarks and approximations have been used in setting appropriate SAG mill design criteria.
+It is recommended that these additional comminution tests be a high priority for the next stage of testwork.

-13.4.2.2 Flotation
+10.4.2.2 Flotation